Elections in Hawaii: State

-Governor and Lieutenant Governor
+Governor and lieutenant governor

 The governor and lieutenant governor are the only statewide elected executive offices.
 Candidates for both offices are nominated in separate primary elections and run as a party-nominated ticket in the general election.
 They are elected to four-year terms and are limited from serving more than two consecutive terms, although a governor is eligible for re-election if they were out of office for at least one election cycle.
 The current governor is Josh Green, serving with lieutenant governor Sylvia Luke.
 They were elected in 2022.
-Green is eligible for reelection in 2026.
+Green is eligible for re-election in 2026.

+Gubernatorial election results

 Senate

 All twenty-five members of the Hawaii Senate are elected in single-member constituent districts.
 The senate follows a 2-4-4 term system; every ten years, senators are elected to two-year terms, while the next four elections are held for four-year terms in half of the senate's seats.
-The current composition of the senate was elected in 2018 and 2020; all seats will be up for election in 2022.
+The current composition of the senate was elected in 2022 and 2024; half of the seats will be up for election in 2026.

 House of Representatives

 All fifty-one members of the Hawaii House of Representatives are elected to two-year terms in single-member constituent districts.
-The current composition of the house was elected in 2020; all seats will be up for election in 2022.
+The current composition of the house was elected in 2024; all seats will be up for election in 2026.

+Office of Hawaiian Affairs

+All nine members of the Office of Hawaiian Affairs Board of Trustees are elected in nonpartisan statewide contests.
+Trustees are elected to a four-year term by general election of Hawaii registered voters.
+The islands of Oahu, Kauai, Maui, Molokai, and Hawai‘i each have one representative trustee; the rest serve in an at-large capacity.
+The current composition of the board was elected in 2022; the trustees for Maui, Kauai, and Molokai, and two at-large seats, will be up for election in 2024.

 Political parties

-There are six registered political parties in Hawaii:
+As of May 2025, there are three registered political parties in Hawaii: